Mage Guild Guide

 • Mages don't have many (or any) spells where the cast time is long and the impact of fumbles is dire.
 Therefore I only use this skill when I'm bored and have some downtime.

 • Other guilds do get a lot of use out of this skill though.
 So as your character advances in levels and branches out it will become useful then.
-So experience training this skill is not wasted.
+Experience training this skill is not wasted.

 • Notes: